Advancing Nutrient Stewardship in Pennsylvania through Training Modules for Farmers' Trusted Advisors

 Educational approach:

-PA4R proposes developing a comprehensive training program to develop farmers’ trusted advisers into 4R nutrient stewardship advocates that will utilize the knowledge and skills developed through the training program to work with farmers in implementing 4R practices.
-Participants will walk away from this training program with the confidence to share the 4R concept with their clients and the knowledge of where to access additional resources for technical and financial assistance.
+PA4R developed a comprehensive training program to develop farmers’ trusted advisers into 4R nutrient stewardship advocates that will utilize the knowledge and skills developed through the training program to work with farmers in implementing 4R practices.
+Participants gained the confidence to share the 4R concept with their clients and the knowledge of where to access additional resources for technical and financial assistance.

-In order to access a broad audience from across Pennsylvania, we will develop a series of 4R training modules hosted through webinar format.
-The webinars will be presented as Fall Nutrient Management Webinar Series in Fall 2021 and Fall 2022.
-Topics (which will be updated based on future needs) include advanced nutrient management, precision agriculture technologies, 4R communications strategies, and tools to overcome barriers to adoption.
+In order to access a broad audience from across Pennsylvania, we developed a series of 4R training modules hosted through webinar format.
+Topics included advanced nutrient management, precision agriculture technologies, 4R communications strategies, and tools to overcome barriers to adoption.
 PA4R developed six previous training modules focused on topics such as manure nitrogen loss pathways, supplemental fertilizer considerations, and low-disturbance manure injection.
-Six additional training modules are proposed for funding through Northeast SARE.
-Outreach materials will be developed to accompany modules to assist advisers in facilitating conversations with farmers.
-We will coordinate with the SCC and other programs to ensure participants receive continuing education credits for participation.
-We will record all webinars for the PA Department of Environmental Protection’s virtual Clean Water Academy and sharing on YouTube to reach future audiences.
+Three additional training modules were developed through this project.
+Conversation guides were developed to accompany modules to assist advisers in facilitating conversations with farmers.
+We coordinated with the State Conservation Commission (SCC) and other programs to ensure that participants received continuing education credits for participation.
+We recorded all webinars for the PA Department of Environmental Protection’s virtual Clean Water Academy and for sharing on YouTube to reach future audiences.

-In conjunction with the virtual training modules, PA4R will provide continuing support to advisers by establishing a training program for a smaller cohort of interested participants, called the “4waRd Thinking” learning cohort, that will be recruited from participants in our webinar series.
-Applicants to the program will complete an application form where they can express their interest in the program and ability to work with their farmer clients on 4R planning.
-This cohort will provide us the opportunity to provide individual guidance and coaching to participants.
-We will host an in-person kick-off workshop in Winter 2022 to spend one day focused on identification of barriers to 4R practices and communications strategies to overcome those barriers.
-We will invite speakers with expertise in these topics that we are currently collaborating with through other projects.
-Following the in-person kick-off, we will host three virtual round-table discussions where a 4R partner will cover a topic in depth and the cohort will break into small discussion groups to share questions and experiences.
-We anticipate hosting three of these virtual discussions throughout the duration of the program.
-In Summer 2022, we will host two field trip events in varying geographies to provide a stronger foundation for these service providers in their work with farmers.
-These field trips will give cohort members the opportunity to network amongst themselves and the partners of the PA4R Alliance and to learn about how 4R practices can be customized for specific operations.
-Each cohort member will be responsible for working with at least 10 farmer clients to plan and implement 4R practices while they are in the program.
-Rosetree Consulting LLC, through their engagement with PA4R, will offer phone consultations and in-person visits to program participants as they work with their clients to develop customized 4R programs.
-The program will close with a final in-person workshop in a central location in Spring 2023, where participants will share the lessons learned from their interactions with farmers and learn about how to access technical and financial assistance in the future.
+In conjunction with the virtual training modules, PA4R provided continuing support to advisers by establishing a training program for a smaller cohort of interested participants, called the “4waRd Thinking” learning cohort, that was recruited from participants in our webinar series.
+Applicants to the program completed an application form where they expressed their interest in the program and ability to work with their farmer clients on 4R planning.
+This cohort provided us the opportunity to provide individual guidance and coaching to participants.
+We hosted an in-person kick-off workshop in Winter 2022 to spend one day focused on identification of barriers to 4R practices and communications strategies to overcome those barriers.
+We invited speakers with expertise in these topics.
+Following the in-person kick-off, we hosted three virtual round-table discussions where a 4R partner covered a topic in depth and the cohort broke into small discussion groups to share questions and experiences.
+We hosted three of these virtual discussions.
+Each cohort member was expected to work with at least 10 farmer clients to plan and implement 4R practices while they are in the program.
+Rosetree Consulting LLC, through their engagement with PA4R, offered phone consultations and in-person visits to program participants as they work with their clients to develop customized 4R programs.
+The program closed with a final in-person workshop in a central location in Spring 2023, where participants shared the lessons learned from their interactions with farmers and learned about how to access technical and financial assistance in the future.

 Milestones